dmacneill/GrapheneClassifier/README.md

 <img src="figures/fig2.svg" width=500>
 </p>

+CNN-4 was trained for 200 epochs with with the AdamW optimizer with `lr=3r-4` and `weight_decay=0.2`.
+The ResNet-50 was first trained on the contrastive learning dataset for 50 epochs with `lr=3r-4` and `weight_decay=0.3`, and a batch size of 256.
+Fine-tuning on the classifier dataset was done by first training the linear output layer with the backbone frozen, and then training the entire model for 50 epochs with `lr=1r-5` and `weight_decay=0.01`.
+The results are summarized below:

 ### References
 <a id="1">[1]</a> K.S.
 Novoselov *et al.,* "Electric field effect in atomically thin carbon films", *Science* **306**, 666-669 (2004)